CPE Services Logo

 2. safe access to the launders and the scum hopper.

-7. THE EFFECT OF OPERATIONS ON PERFORMANCE
+VII.
+THE EFFECT OF OPERATIONS ON PERFORMANCE

-1. Sludge Blanket Level Control: a critical activity.
+A. Sludge Blanket Level Control: a critical activity.

 • Keeping blankets low is the best way to accommodate high flows.